jawah/kiss-headers/README.md

 Feel free to check [issues page](https://github.com/Ousret/kiss-headers/issues) if you want to contribute.

 Do not forget to run `pip install pytest pytest-cov codecov isort black requests mypy` before you start working on your fork.
-Also check `.travis.yml` file to see what command is expected to return OK (Code 0).
+Also check `.travis.yml` file to see what command is expected to return OK.

 ## 📝 License